Vision & Goals

 In 2040, the UTSA Area continues to be a premier destination to live, learn, work, and play.
 The area's institutions and corporate entities promote a thriving, diverse, and innovative economic environment that attracts jobs and talent.
 Housing options are varied and plentiful, meeting the changing needs of residents at every stage of life.
 A dynamic University district is connected to and engaged with the surrounding community, and educational and civic amenities serve the entire region.
 Corridors accommodate all forms of mobility and provide access to the UTSA Area's amenities and resources.
 High-quality public transit encourages movement throughout the area, and connects to other regional destinations.
 The area stands out as a regional center known for environmental sustainability, with a focus on its various parks and trails, and new development that respects and enhances the region's waterways.

-Housing: Support diverse, affordable, and abundant housing options with an emphasis on mixed-use development that is safe, comfortable, and attractive for current and future residents of the UTSA Area.
+Goal 1: Housing: Support diverse, affordable, and abundant housing options with an emphasis on mixed-use development that is safe, comfortable, and attractive for current and future residents of the UTSA Area.

 - Encourage development of a variety of housing types, sizes, costs, and densities.

 - Encourage mixed-use development with connections to existing residential areas, employment, recreational amenities, transit, and retail.

 - Encourage housing quality that reflects the economic diversity of those working and studying in the UTSA Area, and encourage density to maintain the work-live-play-study environment and to minimize commute times.

 Goal 2: Neighborhood Character: Maintain and enhance the character and appeal of established residential neighborhoods within the UTSA Area with attractive streetscapes and compatible development and design.